 Why Use Kongs?

-Kongs are just one of the many available stuffable toys with hollow centres that allow you to make them more interesting by putting food inside.
+Kongs are just one of the many available stuffable toys with hollow centers that allow you to make them more interesting by putting food inside.
 Kongs have been around for a long time, are durable and there are different types depending on whether your dog has a strong jaw (black kongs) or is a less determined chewer.

 For your puppy, a Kong is a great way to encourage safe chewing.
 Getting into the habit of giving a stuffed Kong or chew before you leave for work is a great way to make a positive association with you leaving the house.
 Dogs that dislike being left alone can be given a Kong as a distraction, so they can be used as a tool for mild separation anxiety.

 Toys like Kongs are a great way to express natural behaviors, like chewing, scavenging and working for food.
 Using food as a game is much more fun than eating out of a bowl.
-For dogs that are home alone while you are at work or need distraction while guests are visiting a chew toy is a great tool.
+For dogs that are home alone while you are at work or need a distraction while guests are visiting a chew toy is a great tool.
 To simplify things you can freeze a selection of Kongs, so you have a few ready to go at short notice.
 We also have more boredom buster ideas.

 My Dog Doesn’t Like Chew Toys